ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 However, if you take the time to embed Risk Management practices you'll probably find you're able to improve your time management through the consistent prioritisation it delivers.

-A simple working example of this would is Organisation A, who have identified approximately 30 significant and strategic InfoSec risks.
+A simple working example of this would be Organisation A, which have identified approximately 30 significant and strategic InfoSec risks.
 Of these 30, 5 have a scored "Very High" in Likelihood and "Very High" in Impact.
 This score has been given due to an understanding of the probability of this risk manifesting and the negative consequences of its occurrence.
-Because of this understanding you can prioritise the remediation of these 5 risks.
+Because of this understanding, you can prioritise the remediation of these 5 risks.
 If you are questioned about this, you already have a justification documented.

 This should grant you some space to address your organisation's critical security threats and vulnerabilities, and you'll be able to justify the resource cost.